hulsedev/hulse-py/README.md

 With your team's untapped computing power, Hulse makes self-hosting state-of-the-art open-source AI models easier.
 Start reading below to learn how to use the Hulse API, and set up the Hulse desktop app.

-If you have questions or want to talk about anything related to Hulse, you are welcome to join the community on [Discord](https://discord.gg/uPf74RXSC2)!
+If you have questions or want to talk about anything related to Hulse, you are welcome to join the [discussion on Github](https://github.com/hulsedev/hulse-py/discussions)!

 ## Installation

-hulse-py requires an active Hulse API key and a running Hulse cluster to run queries on AI models.
-Checkout the [Hulse Dashboard](https://hulse-api.herokuapp.com/login) to set these up. hulse-py supports Python 3.7+.

 To install hulse-py:
 ```bash